MystenLabs/deepbookv3/packages/deepbook/move-docs/pool.md

 ## Function `cancel_order`

 Cancel an order.
 The order must be owned by the account.
-The order is removed from the book and the user's open orders.
+The order is removed from the book and the account's open orders.
-The user's balance is updated with the order's remaining quantity.
+The account's balance is updated with the order's remaining quantity.
 Order canceled event is emitted.